PaloAltoNetworks/prisma-cloud-docs/api/descriptions/settings/certificates_post.md

-Manage details associated with client certificates.
+Sets a certificate authority (CA) to trust and the validity period for client certificates.

-Users employ client certificates to authenticate commands sent from the Docker client through Prisma Cloud Compute.
+Use client certificates to authenticate commands sent from the Docker client through Prisma Cloud Compute.

-This endpoint lets you specify a certificate authority (CA) to trust, and the validity period for client certs.
+For more information, see [Certificates](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/configure/certificates).

+## cURL Request

-The following example curl command uses basic auth to set the validity period for client certificates to seven days.
+Refer to the following example cURL request that uses basic auth to set the validity period for client certificates to seven days:

 ```bash
 curl -k \